rui314/mold/README.md

 The last `make` command creates `mold` executable.

+You can build a statically-linked mold executable by substituting the last `make` with `make STATIC=1`.
+A statically-linked mold executable can be copied to any Linux system and run there without copying other libraries.
+This is useful if you want to use Ubuntu 20.04 only for building mold.

 ## How to use

 On Unix, the linker command (which is usually `/usr/bin/ld`) is